Therapeutics

 In August 2021, Lilly and the Banner Alzheimer’s Institute began a placebo-controlled Phase 3 prevention trial.
 Called TRAILBLAZER-ALZ3, it aimed to enroll 3,300 cognitively normal people, age 55 to 80 and at high risk for AD based on elevated plasma ptau217.
 The primary outcome is time to clinical progression measured by the Clinical Dementia Rating–Global Score.
 After nine monthly infusions of donanemab or placebo, participants will be monitored every six months until 434 become cognitively impaired, defined as a score above zero on the CDR for two consecutive evaluations.
 Secondary outcomes include a battery of cognitive tests, steady-state donanemab concentration in plasma, and the incidence of anti-donanemab antibodies.
 This is a decentralized trial, where assessments and monitoring are done remotely using video calls and tablet computers; drug infusions, blood draws, and MRIs will be done at local facilities.
 Participants will report to study centers only for amyloid or tau-PET scans.
 In mid-2022, the minimum age was raised to 65, and in 2023, enrollment was adjusted downward to 2,600.
 The trial is running at more than 200 sites in the United States, Japan, and Puerto Rico until November 2027 (Jul 2021 news; Nov 2021 conference news).

 In August 2022, Lilly registered TRAILBLAZER-ALZ 5, another Phase 3 safety and efficacy trial in participants with early symptomatic Alzheimer’s.
 The trial began in October 2022 to enroll 1,500 participants with the same entry criteria as TRAILBLAZER-ALZ 2.
 They will receive monthly infusions of donanemab or placebo, against a primary outcome of change on the iADRS at 18 months.
-Planned for 148 sites in China, Korea, Taiwan, and Europe, the study will run until mid-2027.
-The company concurrently ran a Phase 1 safety trial involving 36 healthy Chinese people in Beijing, which was completed in January 2023.
+The study will run at more than 100 sites in Argentina, Australia, China, Korea, Taiwan, and the U.K. until mid-2027.
+The company concurrently conducted a Phase 1 safety trial involving 36 healthy Chinese people in Beijing, which was completed in January 2023.

 From October 2022 to July 2023, Lilly conducted a Phase 1 study assessing single-dose blood exposure and degradation in 42 healthy volunteers.